grimmpp/home-assistant-eltako/README.md

 # Eltako Bus Integration (rs485 - enocean) for Home Assistant

-This repo contains an Home Assistant Integration for Eltako Baureihe 14 home automation.
+This repo contains an Home Assistant Integration for Eltako Baureihe 14.
+This integration allows you to get all information of the Eltako bus and it allows you ton control all the devices via Home Assistant.
+(See supported devices.)
+Reaction on sensor data like weather station, rocker switches, ... can be use in Home Assistant automations as well.

+For more details check out the provided tutorials and links.

+# Installation

 While this is not integrated into home assistant's repositories, this can be installed by copying over the eltako directory from this repository into your home assistant's ``/config/custom_components`` directory.